dashingzombie/KKClub-bot/README.md

 ```
   /add_kklub <username>
 ```
-removes a kklub for a user
+Removes a kklub for a user
 ```
   /remove_kklub <username>  //Needs Administrator Privileges
 ```